 - Add everybody who mentions you on Twitter to a Twitter list

 - Tweet an update at the beginning of a month

 - Send a tweet with your newest blog post once you publish it

 There is a lot more you can do with IFTTT – browse around these recipes or set up your own.

-I admit I am a fan of marketing automation on Twitter.
-Without automation and the help of tools, we could never have the Twitter marketing success that we have.
+I admit I am a fan of Twitter marketing automation.
+Without automation and the help of Twitter automation tools, we could never have the Twitter marketing success that we have.
 But I strongly recommend, that you learn Twitter first and only automate what you understand how it should work – and not automate just because you can.
 Your results will be much better.

 Join our free Email Course to learn how to grow an audience and traffic from Twitter: